 Click on the Text version to see much of the underlying code and check for issues like the example above, especially where words are being physically broken apart.

-If you are not on WordPress have a search or ask on a relevant forum to see if a similar option is available for your platform.
+If you are not on WordPress but you are using a Content Management System of off the shelf product have a search on Google or ask on a relevant forum to see if a similar option is available for your platform.

 I'm Tim Hill, a Search Engine Optimization and Online Marketing specialist.
 I created this site to help others understand that SEO is not a mysterious black art!.